Companies, governments brace for a second round of cyberattacks in WannaCry’s wake

 The New York Times reported that some security industry observers are saying that the second wave of attacks has already begun.

-Writing on his blog, Matt Suiche, the founder of Comae Technologies elaborated on some of the new variants of the ransomware that cybersecurity specialists are finding in the wild.
+Writing on his blog, Matt Suiche, the founder of Comae Technologies, elaborated on some of the new variants of the ransomware that cybersecurity specialists are finding in the wild.

 Today (14 May 2017), 2 new variants appeared.
 One working which I blocked by registering the new domain name, and the second which is only partially working because it only spreads and does *not* encrypt files due to a corrupted archive.